 This attack was planned for days and weeks, and the FBI's own evidence make it irrefutable.

-And yesterday, the former police chief of the Capitol Police said he saw clear evidence that this was premeditated and pre-planned because the attackers were communicating with earpieces like the Secret Service uses to protect the president.
+And yesterday, the former police chief of the Capitol Police said he saw clear evidence that this was premeditated in pre-planned because the attackers were communicating with earpieces like the Secret Service uses to protect the president.

 Well, it's rank hypocrisy.

-Uh, just look at Nancy Pelosi over the last four years.
+Just look at Nancy Pelosi over the last four years.

 But your point is well taken, Sean.